By: Team Monument

 Drinking might act as a temporary crutch, but its impacts on healing from depression can endure much longer.
 Laura shared that alcohol can actually hinder individuals from developing new, healthy coping skills.

 The good news is, depression and alcohol use disorder can be addressed and treated.

 Here’s what we can do instead

 We understand that alcohol can feel like the only option.
 Perhaps you believe it’s been keeping you afloat, or maybe it’s felt like a companion.
 Dismantling and rebuilding your toolbox of coping skills can take time.
-Still, it is absolutely possible with access to supportive resources, whether that’s a specialized therapy program, physician care, online support groups, or all of the above.
+Still, it is absolutely possible with access to online alcohol treatment and supportive resources, whether that’s a specialized therapy program, physician care, online support groups, or all of the above.

 And with the support of a therapist, Laura advises teasing the two diagnoses of AUD and depression apart so that both can be honored and addressed equally.
 One impacts the other, so by confronting both, we can intercept the cycle.
 Before we can identify alternative coping mechanisms, we need to identify what we are trying to escape through drinking.

 While challenging, confronting uncomfortable feelings can give you so much more out of your life.
 In Laura’s words, “if an individual immediately uses alcohol when experiencing a negative emotion, they miss an opportunity to learn and practice more positive coping skills, which leads to increased health and happiness in the future.”
 You deserve health and happiness, and it’s within reach.